lithammer/python-jump-consistent-hash/README.rst

 Unless running PyPy the installation will try to compile the C++ reference implementation (unless an appropriate wheel is available).
-If it fails it will fallback to the pure Python implementation if it fails which is about 10x slower on CPython.
+If it fails it will fallback to the pure Python implementation which is about 10x slower on CPython.

 Usage
 `````